Betty Snowball: Cricket career

-She appeared in 10 Test matches between 1934 and 1949, playing as a right-handed batter and wicket-keeper.
-She scored 189 runs in 222 minutes playing against New Zealand at Christchurch in February 1935, the fourth women's Test match to be played, setting a world record for the highest individual innings in women's Test cricket which was not surpassed for over 50 years, until Sandhya Agarwal scored 190 in 1986.
-It remained the highest Test score by an Englishwoman until June 2023, when it was beaten by Tammy Beaumont during the Ashes.
+Against New Zealand at Christchurch in February 1935 — the fourth women's Test to be played, and New Zealand's first — she scored 189 in 222 minutes.
+The innings set a world record for the highest individual score in women's Test cricket, which stood for over 50 years until Sandhya Agarwal made 190 in 1986.
+It remained the highest Test score by an Englishwoman until June 2023, when it was surpassed by Tammy Beaumont during the Ashes.